 Most organizations believe their customer experience is good enough.
 But when it comes to your company’s app, “good enough” won’t help you break through to the next level.

 A frustrated user will stop using your app or switch to a competitor if they feel the experience isn’t at its best.
-According to a study from Compuware, 79% of consumers try an app once or twice more if it doesn’t work properly the first time.
-Only 16 percent of the respondents said that they would be willing to try more than two times.
+According to a study from Compuware (now BMC), 79% of consumers try an app once or twice more if it doesn’t work properly the first time.
+Only 16 per cent of the respondents said that they would be willing to try more than two times.

 When it comes to the question of building a native application vs hybrid application, the answer almost always comes down to user experience.
 Whether pursuing iOS or Android app development, the answer is clear that native is the right route.
 Yes, it requires more expense and effort, but the faultless performance and consistent user interface will prove to be worth every cent.